Stanford-Online/js-input-samples/qualtrics_grader/README.md

 * You may want to turn on the "Prevent Ballot Box Stuffing.
 Keep people from taking this survey more than once." setting for your survey.
 * You can choose "Show Response Summary" if you want, but it's probably better to give a message that reminds people to hit "Submit" when they're done.
 * Qualtrics can generate embeddable reports, though you might need to "View Classic Reports" to get one that works in an iframe.
+* The anonymous userID that's passed to this survey is DIFFERENT from the one that gets passed to our regular surveys.
+Research will need to do some extra work if they want to match up the output from this survey to the rest of student data.

 ### Using Multiple Qualtrics-Grading Problems #####